This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Filing and winning a medical malpractice lawsuit isn’t easy.
 You have the burden of proof, and doctors have large insurance companies with extensive legal teams to defend them.

-A Klumpke’s palsy lawyer, someone who specializes in medical malpractice and birth injury cases, can help you with their expertise.
+A Klumpke’s palsy lawyer specializing in medical malpractice and birth injury cases can help you with their expertise.

 Choose a lawyer with relevant experience and knowledge.
-They can provide you with information about your options, your chances of a successful lawsuit, and the right steps to take next.
+They can provide information about your options, chances of a successful lawsuit, and the right steps to take next.

 A lawyer will do the research, find expert witnesses, try to negotiate a settlement, and, if necessary, argue your case in a trial to give you the best chance of recovering damages.